-Maintenance
+Maintenance:

 - Frequently check the tire inflation pressure because all tires lose air slowly over time.
-For extended storage, keep weight off of the tires. - Do not use unregulated air hoses to inflate the tire/tubes.
-An unregulated hose can suddenly over inflate tires and cause them to burst. - Replace worn tires.
+For extended storage, keep the weight of the off the tires. - Do not use unregulated air hoses to inflate the tire/tubes.
+An unregulated hose can suddenly over inflate tires and cause them to burst.

+Replace worn tires.